 “I fixed hair for fifteen years,” he said with a wink.
 His portrait was coming even more clearly into focus: he is a unique human being.
 As much as I enjoy my hair-cuts, I realized that I share a link with Walid that is much more permanent.
 It is a more salient link than I have with the various doctors who have done surgery on my body, since I was conscious and I chose the design.
 It is bound to attract more attention than any other procedure because it’s the kind of procedure intended to speak on its own.
 It speaks about the person who commissioned it as well as the one who made it —

 Yesterday, I saw Walid for the fifth time.
 Once again, I sat next to the desk and had something to drink (apple juice).
 For the second time, I walked over to the chair by the mirror and took off my shirt.
 This time, it was just a matter of touch-ups.
 The sting was not any worse, which meant that I must have been more sober than I believed, the first time (mind over matter).
-Something special in common with getting a shave and getting a tattoo, at least here, is the final spray of fragrant disinfectant.
+Something special in common between getting a shave and getting a tattoo, at least here on Star Street, is the final spray of fragrant disinfectant.
 I love that feeling.